 Ginger is a flowering and knotted stem that originates from Southeast Asia.
 The rhizome, or root, is the part that we typically use and consume.
 Humans first used it over 5,000 years ago.

-Because of its delicious flavor and purported health benefits, ginger quickly spread in popularity across the world, to be used both as a spice as well as a trusted source for nausea and sickness relief.
+Because of its delicious flavor and purported health benefits, ginger quickly spread in popularity across the world, to be used both as a spice as well as a trustedhealthsourceand treatmentfor nausea and sickness relief.
 Today, it’s grown in a variety of tropical places around the world and is found to be one of the best and most effective natural health remedies.
 India has the most ginger in the world, but the largest exporter of ginger is currently China.

 People used ginger for medicinal purposes for the past 5,000 years.
-It’s a health staple in both Ayurveda and Traditional Chinese Medicine and mentioned in both Arabic and Greco-Roman writings.
-All of these cultures traditionally used ginger as both a digestive aid and anti-inflammatory agent.
+It’s a health staple in both Ayurveda and Traditional Chinese Medicine andcan be read about in both Arabic and Greco-Roman writings.
+All of these cultures traditionally used ginger as both a digestive aid for nausea and anti-inflammatory agent.

 Ginger was introduced to the Western diet over 2,000 years ago and is still one of the most popular remedies for nausea treatment today.